SQL PASS Summit 2009 – Day 3

 Wednesday night was the Microsoft appreciation party at GameWorks across from the Sheraton.
 There were a LOT of people who attended, thanks in no small part to the free drinks and unlimited game play.
 I spent some time getting to know Blythe Morrow and Jason Strate and discussing all things PASS.
 Afterward, we dropped into Vessel, a trendy and ridiculously expensive bar just a few blocks away, and ended the evening back at the tap house playing pool with Tim Ford, Patrick LeBlanc, Jessica Moss, and others.

-Tomorrow is the last day of the Summit!
+Tomorrow is the last day of the Summit.
 Though I’m looking forward to going home to see my new baby daughter, I’m going to miss being here.
-It feels like the central of the SQL Server universe this week.
+It feels like the center of the SQL Server universe this week.

 Be the first to comment on "SQL PASS Summit 2009 – Day 3"